alainncls/book-a-room/README.md

 2. Start Ganache
 3. Test the contracts with `truffle test`
 4. Deploy the contract via `truffle migrate`
+5. Generate TypeScript "types" to wrap the contracts with `npm run types`

 ### Web application part